Cloud computing in healthcare

 Some businesses might think that having on-premise servers is more secure than utilizing cloud computing, but in reality, it’s not that simple.
 Contrary to popular belief, the closer the data is to the victim, the easier it is for the hacker to steal it.

-Here, we gathered a few of our insights that will help your business enhance security while using cloud services.
+Here, we gathered a few of our insights that will help your business enhance security while using clinical cloud computing.

 How to protect your data in the cloud